QED corrections to the big-bang nucleosynthesis reaction rates: Pair production reactions

 \subsection{Analytic approximation of ratios}

 In addition to the infinite deuterium mass approximation, one can also consider a limit of energy release being much larger than the electron mass, $E_a\gg m_e$.
-Expanding expressions from previous subsections in small $2m_e/E_a$, we arrive at \beas r_{\cal E} &\simeq& \frac{2 \alpha_{\rm FS}}{3 \pi}\left[\ln(2 E_a/m_e)-\frac{5}{3}\right]\,,\slabel{RatioE}\\ r_{\cal B} &\simeq& \frac{2 \alpha_{\rm FS}}{3 \pi}\left[\ln(2 E_a/m_e)-\frac{13}{6}+\frac{9 m_e^2}{2 E_a^2}\right]\,.\slabel{RatioB} \eeas
+Expanding expressions from previous subsections in small $2m_e/E_a$, we arrive at \beas r_{\cal E} &\approx& \frac{2 \alpha_{\rm FS}}{3 \pi}\left[\ln(2 E_a/m_e)-\frac{5}{3}\right]\,,\slabel{RatioE}\\ r_{\cal B} &\approx& \frac{2 \alpha_{\rm FS}}{3 \pi}\left[\ln(2 E_a/m_e)-\frac{13}{6}+\frac{9 m_e^2}{2 E_a^2}\right]\,.\slabel{RatioB} \eeas

-These approximations, along with the result of the direct numerical integration of \eqref{DefRatio} without using an infinite deuterium mass approximation, are depicted in Fig. \ref{fig1}.
+These approximations, along with the result of the direct numerical integration of \eqref{DefRatio} without using the infinite deuterium mass approximation, are depicted in Fig. \ref{fig1}.
 Note that the leading logarithmic terms in (\ref{RatioE}) and (\ref{RatioB}) has the same coefficient.
-It is model-independent, as the answer for the pair-production in this limit is dominated by a quasi-real photon.
+It is model-independent, because the answer for the pair-production in this limit is dominated by a quasi-real photon.